OSeMOSYS/osemosys_global/docs/examples.md

     :::{tip}
-    Generator build rates can be set in absolute values (ABS) in GW or as a relative value (PCT) for renewables, where the % value set equals x % of the total resource potential for the specific technology and node.
-For the default OSeMOSYS Global nodes resource potentials exist for HYD, SPV, WOF & WON.
+    Generator build rates can be set in absolute values (ABS) in GW or as a relative value (PCT) for renewables, where the % value set equals x % of the total resource potential for the specific technology and country.
+For the default OSeMOSYS Global nodes, resource potentials exist for HYD, SPV, WOF & WON.
 Custom resource potentials for all nodes (default and custom) and all renewables can be set in `resources/data/custom/RE_potentials.csv`.